A new look into the atmospheric composition of WASP-39 b: Results

 \subsection{Free retrieval results}

 In Steps 2 and 3, we performed free retrievals to constrain the gas abundances and thermal profiles.
-Fig. \ref{fig:posteriors} shows the posterior distributions obtained in Step 2, where $T$-$p$ profiles are kept constant.
-Here, two islands of solutions (Solution 1 and 2) are found, stemming from the degeneracy of the MgSiO$_3$ HPS clouds.
-Both retrieved solutions fit the observed spectrum with no statistical preference as suggested by their Bayesian evidence.
+Fig.~\ref{fig:posteriors} shows the posterior distributions obtained in Step~2, where $T$--$p$ profiles are kept constant.
+Here, two islands of solutions (Solution~1 and 2) are found, stemming from the degeneracy of the MgSiO$_3$ HPS clouds.
+Both retrieved solutions fit the observed spectrum with no statistical preference, as suggested by their Bayesian evidence.
 Despite the apparent degeneracy, the gas-phase species' abundances in the two cloud solutions are consistent.
-While the cloud particle radius in Solution 2 is larger than in Solution 1, the particle number density is three orders of magnitude lower.
-As a result, the opacity density of the HPS cloud in Solution 2 is lower, but it is still detectable in transit due to its high altitude.
-We show the spectral fit and optical depth details of the optimised retrieval in Appendix \ref{appendix:MAP}.
-Test cases where CO or muted species (N$_2$ or Li) are displayed in Appendix \ref{appendix:mmw}.
+While the cloud particle radius in Solution~2 is larger than in Solution~1, the particle number density is three orders of magnitude lower.
+As a result, the opacity density of the HPS cloud in Solution~2 is lower, but it is still detectable in transit due to its high altitude.
+We show the spectral fit and optical depth details of the optimised retrieval in Appendix~\ref{appendix:MAP}.
+Test cases where CO or muted species (N$_2$ or Li) are displayed in Appendix~\ref{appendix:mmw}.

-From the free retrieval tests in Step 2, we identified the spectral windows 2.5--3.5 and 4.2--4.8 $\mu$m -- where H$_2$O and CO$_2$ absorb -- as being the most informative to further constrain the $T$-$p$ profile.
-We show in Fig. \ref{fig:retrieved_tp} the optimal $T$-$p$ profile as retrieved in Step 3 and an example of \texttt{GGChem} simulations with condensates using the optimal $T$-$p$ profile as input.
+From the free retrievals in Step~2, we determined that the 2.5--3.5 and 4.2--4.8~$\mu$m spectral windows—where H$_2$O and CO$_2$ exhibit strong absorption—are the most informative for further constraining the $T$--$p$ profile, because these are the dominant species shaping the overall spectrum and their spectral lines are highly temperature-sensitive.
+We show in Fig.~\ref{fig:posteriors_Tp} the detailed retrieval results of this step and Fig.~\ref{fig:retrieved_tp} the optimal $T$--$p$ profile as retrieved in Step~3 and an example of \texttt{GGChem} simulations with condensates using the optimal $T$--$p$ profile as input.